Category Archives: British Royals

 • Honorary Commandant, The Women’s Royal Australian Naval Service

 In 1955, Marina and her children moved into Apartment No.1 at Kensington Palace in London.
-At the time, the former apartments of Princess Louise, Duchess of Argyll, were split into two apartments – No.1 and No.1A.
+At the time, the former apartments of Princess Louise, Duchess of Argyll, were split into two apartments, No.1 and No.1A.
 She remained a very active, and highly popular, member of the Royal Family.
-She is perhaps best known for her 26 years serving as President of the All-England Lawn Tennis and Croquet Club, a position previously held by her husband.
+Marina is perhaps best known for her 26 years serving as President of the All-England Lawn Tennis and Croquet Club, a position previously held by her husband.
 In this role, she was seen each year handing out the trophies to the winners of Wimbledon.
 After her death, her son, The Duke of Kent, took on the role of President.

 In July 1968, Princess Marina spent several days in the hospital, where it was discovered that she was suffering from an inoperable brain tumor.
 Sadly, her condition diminished very quickly.
 At 11:40 am, on August 27, 1968, Princess Marina, Duchess of Kent passed away peacefully in her sleep at her home at Kensington Palace, surrounded by her children, and her sister Olga.

 Marina’s funeral was held at St George’s Chapel, Windsor.
 The previous day, her husband’s remains were removed from the Royal Vault at St George’s Chapel and buried at the Royal Burial Ground at Frogmore.
-She was then laid to rest beside him.
+Marina was then laid to rest beside him.
 Ironically, she died almost 26 years to the day of her husband’s death.
 See Unofficial Royalty: Tragedy in the British Royal Family at the End of August (scroll down).

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.